Vitamin E deficiency causes fragility of red blood cells and degeneration of neurons, particularly peripheral axons and posterior column neurons.

 Measuring the serum alpha-tocopherol level is the most direct method of diagnosis.
 In adults, vitamin E deficiency is suggested if the alpha-tocopherol level is < 5 mcg/mL (<11.6 mcmol/L).
 Because abnormal lipid levels can affect vitamin E status, a low ratio of serum alpha-tocopherol to lipids (< 0.8 mg/g total lipid) is the most accurate indicator in adults with hyperlipidemia.

 In children and adults with abetalipoproteinemia, serum alpha-tocopherol levels are usually undetectable.

 Supplemental alpha-tocopherol or mixed tocopherols (alpha-, beta-, and gamma-tocopherols)

 If malabsorption causes clinically evident deficiency, alpha-tocopherol 15 to 25 mg/kg orally once a day should be given.
-Or mixed tocopherols (200 to 400 units) can be given.
+Or mixed tocopherols (200 IU) can be given.
 However, larger doses of alpha-tocopherol given by injection are required to treat neuropathy during its early stages or to overcome the defect of absorption and transport in abetalipoproteinemia.

 Prevention of Vitamin E Deficiency

 Although premature neonates may require supplementation, human milk and commercial formulas have enough vitamin E for full-term neonates.